-The financial product promotes environmental and social characteristics by assessing underlying investments against Environmental, Social, and Governance (ESG) criteria using an ESG internal proprietary methodology, and by investing in issuers that demonstrate good environmental and social practices, while implementing robust corporate governance practices within their sector of activity.
+The financial product promotes environmental and social characteristics by assessing underlying investments against Environmental, Social, and Governance (ESG) criteria using an ESG internal proprietary methodology, and by investing in issuers that demonstrate good environmental social and governance practices.

-The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are not limited to:
+The investment strategy selects corporate issuers with good or improving ESG practices within their sector of activity.
+The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are not limited to :

-- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste

-- Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity)
+- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste; - Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity);

-- Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights
+Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights.